Breckenridge Announces Early Closure For Winter Season

 SUMMIT COUNTY, Colo.
 (CBS4) – Breckenridge Ski Resort announced it will not be open for Memorial Day weekend.
 While resort officials hoped to stay open for the holiday weekend, but said Tuesday plans changed, and the resort will close on May 23.

-“In spite of all the challenges of operating during a global pandemic, it speaks volumes for this resort and its employees that we were able to open and operate for nearly 200 days of skiing and riding this season,” said John Buhler, vice president and chief operating officer of Breckenridge Ski Resort.READ MORE: Colorado Mother Who Needed 54 Units Of Blood Calls On People To Donate
+“In spite of all the challenges of operating during a global pandemic, it speaks volumes for this resort and its employees that we were able to open and operate for nearly 200 days of skiing and riding this season,” said John Buhler, vice president and chief operating officer of Breckenridge Ski Resort.READ MORE: Eagle County Ends All Local COVID-19 Restrictions, Applause Breaks Out At Commissioners Meeting

-Buhler cites Mother Nature and lack of snow for the early closure.READ MORE: Caught On Video: School Bus Driver Admits Slapping 10-Year-Old Girl In Dispute Over Face Mask
+Buhler cites Mother Nature and lack of snow for the early closure.READ MORE: Old Coors Office Building In Golden Demolished

-The resort is inviting Coloradans to help them close out the season on Peak 8.MORE NEWS: Police: Driver In Stolen Car Shot And Killed After Hitting, Dragging 3 Officers Outside Englewood Apartment Complex
+The resort is inviting Coloradans to help them close out the season on Peak 8.MORE NEWS: District Attorney: Denver Police Officers Justified In Shooting Death Of Larry Hamm

 Summer operations at the resort start June 18.